 RRFBs and HAWK crossings provide cities the chance to add more midblock crossings between large stretches of roads that lack signalized intersections or to provide more safety to pedestrians who have the right-of-way in marked crosswalks at uncontrolled locations.
 RRFBs and HAWK crossings do not impact traffic flow while pedestrians are not present because they do not activate unless a pedestrian pushes a button (PedSafety’s Guardian APS and 4 EVR MOAB are commonly used at many RRFB and HAWK crossings) to actively cross.
 These two forms of crossings can dramatically help make pedestrians more visible to drivers and thus save more lives.

 There are several different ways that we can create safer roads for all who use them.
 Even though cars are the ones on the roads there is no reason that they can not also be created with pedestrians and cyclists in mind.
 If you are interested in learning more about how to protect pedestrians and cyclists, the links in this article can provide case studies and examples of how to implement these forms of safety.
-If you are in need of a pedestrian push button to use at a RRFB or HAWK crossing or for easy access for cyclists in your new separated bike lane please contact PedSafety at firstname.lastname@example.org.
+If you require a pedestrian push button to use at an RRFB or HAWK crossing or for easy access for cyclists in your new separated bike lane please contact PedSafety at email@example.com.